atelierbram/vim-colors_duotones/README.md

 ```

 NOTE: Just a heads up for existing users: please remove the base16- prefix from `colorscheme` in your `vimrc`.
-So it's `colorscheme duotone-dark` and not `base16-colorscheme duotone-dark`.
+So it's `colorscheme duotone-dark` and not `colorscheme base16-duotone-dark`.
 Sorry for the inconvenience, but this way it's cleaner.

 ### Credits